oda-hub/linked-data-latex/README.md

 * based on [Jinja2](http://jinja.pocoo.org/docs/2.10/)
 * seamless [Latex](https://www.latex-project.org/about/) integration
 * an alternative mode to generate any text-based format (e.g. for GCN, ATel, VOEvent, etc)
+* reading data from yaml
+* reading data from workflow data